 In 1976, the RIAA introduced its Platinum Record Awards for albums: a title must sell $2,000,000 at the wholesale level plus the title must sell at least 1,000,000 units.
 Despite there having many many albums to have reached this level of sales in the previous eighteen years, the industry made an event out of the first ‘official’ presented to the Eagles for THEIR GREATEST HITS 1971-1975 on February 24, 1976.

 Yes, children, at the height of the Disco Era people actually bought millions of records like this.
-While I could be curmudgeonly and call it boolschidt music, I will instead say it was a time when form and style was preferred over substance.
+While I could be curmudgeonly and call it featherweight dance music, I will instead say it was a time when form and style were preferred over substance in pop music by millions of people around the world.

 The original RIAA criteria vs. the new